LaserQueue/LaserQueue/README.md

 ## Dependencies

 All dependencies should be met the first time you run the program.
 The program will detect your system and prompt to install them.
-However, you will definitely need Python >=3.4.x for WebSockets.
+However, you will definitely need Python at ≥ 3.4.x for WebSockets.
 If (for some reason) you would like to install these by hand, feel free:

+Required to start:
 - [Python 3.4.x](https://www.python.org/downloads/)
+- pip (`#~ easy_install pip`)

+Other dependencies (installed on runtime):
 - websockets (`#~ pip3 install websockets`)
 - netifaces (`#~ pip3 install netifaces`)
 - GitPython (`#~ pip3 install GitPython`)